jkrl-uleth/jkrl-uleth.github.io/index.md

 Students will create a website to present content of their choosing.
 The site must contain the following list of features:

-HTML Requirements:
-    * A header bar with the title of the site
+**HTML Requirements** /12:

+    Head Tag /2:

+        * Document must contain head tag
+        * Head tag must contain description, author, and site title

+    Nav Bar /3:

+        * must have a nav bar
-    * A top or side nav bar with a link to at least one other page
+        * must have a link to at least one other webpage (can be any website)
+        * must stick to the top of the page on scroll (use "position: fixed" on stylesheet)

+    Tags /6:

         * Use of at least two levels of headings
+        * Use of a paragraph tag
+        * Use of an ordered or unordered list tag
         * Use of at least one image
-    * Use of at least one iframe
+        * Use of at least one iframe with an embedded Youtube video
+        * Use of a button

+    Imports /1:

         * Import at least one style sheet and one JavaScript file

-CSS Requirements:
-    * Use of at least five custom CSS styles
+**CSS Requirements** /14:

+    Style Categories /3:

-    * styles of all three of a tag type, class name, and ID
+        Custom style HTML tags using the tag name, a class name, and an ID

-    * style at least one element using the "position" attribute
+    Style Attributes /8:

-    * styles using the attributes "border", "padding", and "margin"
+        * Style document using all of the following attributes in your stylesheet
-    * Adapt one CSS animation from Code Pen to your own web page

-JavaScript Requirements:
+            * font-family
+            * color
+            * padding
+            * margin
+            * float
+            * position
+            * background-color
+            * width

+    CSS Animation (Code Pen) /3:

+        * A Simple hoverable CSS animation found on Code Pen.
+This can be directly copied and pasted as long as the animation is labelled and the link is provided

+**JavaScript Requirements** /5:

+    Button Event /5:

-    * Use of at least one event listener
+        * Use an event listener attached to a button to create an event that happens on click
-    * Dynamic page update based on form submission

-Other Requirements:
+**Other Requirements** /8:

+    Stack Overflow /4:

         * Link at least two questions you used from Stack Overflow to the page and what they helped you solve
         * If you didn't need anything from SO just link two interesting things you learned on SO
+        * Give a couple sentences on what you learned from these questions

+    GitHub /4:

-    * The assignment presented on GitHub requires at least three commits to the student's repository
+        * The assignment was published using a GitHub repository which was linked in the student forums
+        * The repository had at least two commits.

 ## Tech Tools